 - Licona, The Resurrection of Jesus: A New Historiographical Approach, pg.
 232

 - On the issue of 1 Corinthians 15:1-7 being dated within 2-3 years after the death of Jesus, scholar Michael Licona surveys scholarly opinions on the matter in his book, “The Resurrection of Jesus A New Historiographical Approach” (pg. ).
 He finds that most scholars date 1 Corinthians 15:3-7 within 2-3 years after the death of Jesus.
 Impressively, those who affirmed a 2-3 year dating included Robert Funk and most members of the Jesus Seminar.
 Licona also finds that other scholars date the tradition “a few years” after the death of Jesus or within 5 years after the death of Jesus.
 He also notes that other scholars talk about how early the tradition is in general such as Ulrich Wilckens, who says that the tradition “indubitably goes back to the oldest phase of all in the history of primitive Christianity” or Joachim Jeremias who calls it “the earliest tradition of all”.
 He also mentions James Dunn, a major scholar who even dates the tradition within months after the death of Jesus.
-As for scholars who disagreed with a dating within 5 years after the death of Jesus, Licona only found one, Marxen, who called the tradition “ancient”.
+As for scholars who disagreed with a dating within 5 years after the death of Jesus, Licona only found one, Marxen, who says “it is by no means an ancient formula, but a relatively late one”.

 - Turner in his paper, “An Analysis of the Pre-Pauline Creed in 1 Corinthians 15:1-11”, examines the three possible locations where Paul received the 1 Corinthians 15 tradition: Damascus, Jerusalem or Antioch.
 He notes that Jerusalem is the most likely place where Paul received the tradition followed by Damascus, with “a number of scholars” arguing this latter position.
 As for Antioch being the location, 13 years after Paul’s conversion, Turner notes that only “a few scholars” would exclusively argue this position.